 Share this affirmation with someone you care about.

-Choose to let go of your frustrations and start to enjoy your life.
+Now is the time to let go of your frustrations, and to start to enjoy the journey that is your life.

 Watercolor texture by Sabine Fischer; lettering by Aim Happy.